-- □ Go through the menu and organise an appropriate time for the food to be served. - \Box For dietary restrictions make sure you are aware of participants' names. - Have water/beverages ready for participants' arrival. - Position signs, flags, and banners. - □ Set up all decorations/equipment required. - Set out tables and chairs. - Gather cutlery, plates and cups and ensure the area is clean. - Set up electronics and equipment such as PowerPoint and ensure all is working properly. - Check lighting and sound systems. - Ensure garbage, compost and recycling bins are in place and visible with signage.
+- Go through the menu personally or with your caterer and organise an appropriate time for the food to be served. - \Box For dietary restrictions make sure you are aware of participants' names. - □ Have water/beverages ready for participants arrival. - Position signs, flags, and banners etc. - Set up all decorations/equipment required. - □ Set out tables and chairs. - Gather cutlery, plates and cups and ensure the area is clean. - Set up electronics e.g. PowerPoint and ensure all is working properly. - Check lighting and sound systems. - Ensure garbage compost and recycling bins are in place and visible with signage.